cmdoffing/Genesys3/README.md

 # Genesys

-Genesys (GENErating SYStem) is an F# / Giraffe / Giraffe.ViewEngine CRUD web app that manages domain models for an organization.
+Genesys (GENErating SYStem) is an F# / Giraffe / Giraffe.ViewEngine web app that edits domain models.

+(By the way, despite this project's Abrahamic name, I am a Deist.)